Rail Passengers Association Statement: Draft Environmental Impact Statement for TC

 Beyond its direct transportation impacts, the TC project—backed entirely by private sector capital—is exactly the kind of innovative infrastructure venture the Trump Administration has called for.
 The project will inject an estimated $36 billion into the Texas economy during the next 25 years into, creating 40,000 construction jobs over the life of the project, and 1,000 permanent jobs in operations and maintenance.
 The railroad will also pay $2.5 billion in state, county, and school taxes over that same period.

-In consideration of the specific alignments discussed within the EIS, RPA would emphasize the following points:
+In consideration of the specific alignments discussed within the EIS, Rail Passengers Association would emphasize the following points:

 - The transit connections between TC and downtown must include a stop at the Amtrak station on Washington Avenue.
 This direct transit link will facilitate connections between Amtrak’s National Network and TC’s Dallas – Houston, expanding the project’s benefits to include passengers in Oklahoma, Arkansas, Louisiana, and beyond.

-Thank you for your consideration of RPA’s comments.
+Thank you for your consideration of Rail Passengers Association’s comments.

 Jim Mathews, President and CEO